Ava (2020 film)

-Ava is a 2020 American action thriller film directed by Tate Taylor written by Matthew Newton and produced by Chastain's production company, Freckle Films.
-The film stars Jessica Chastain, John Malkovich, Common, Geena Davis, Colin Farrell, Ioan Gruffudd and Joan Chen.
+Ava is a 2020 American action thriller film, directed by Tate Taylor, written by Matthew Newton, and produced by Jessica Chastain's production company, Freckle Films.
+The film stars Chastain, John Malkovich, Common, Geena Davis, Colin Farrell, Ioan Gruffudd and Joan Chen.

 Ava premiered in Budapest on July 2, 2020, and in the United States through DirecTV Cinema on August 27, 2020, followed by a limited theatrical and video on demand release on September 25, 2020, by Vertical Entertainment.
-The film received generally negative reviews, but Chastain's performance received some praise.
+The film grossed $3.3 million and received generally negative reviews, though Chastain's performance received some praise.